Start Building for Free

 Steps

-To return project details, perform the following steps:
+To return project details, follow these steps:

 curl -X GET https://circleci.com/api/v2/project/{project_slug} \